David Lang (composer): The National Anthems

 The composer surveyed all of the national anthems of the world, drew ideas and phrases from them, and translated them into English.
 Musically, it is very similar to The Little Match Girl Passion made up primarily of short, arpeggiated phrases.
 It is scored for chorus and string quartet.
 It was premiered on June 7, 2014 at Walt Disney Concert Hall by the Los Angeles Master Chorale, and the recording of the world premiere came out on Cantaloupe Music in the spring of 2016.
 The Winnipeg Symphony Orchestra, where Lang was Composer-in-Residence in 2015-16, performed the Canadian premiere of the national anthems, Trinity Choir Wall Street performed the New York premiere as part of their Twelfth Night Festival, and the London Symphony Chorus performed the UK premiere.

 anatomy theater

 Inspired by the 18th-century practice of public dissections of criminals, anatomy theater, with music by Lang and libretto by Lang and visual artist Mark Dion, premiered at Los Angeles Opera in 2016.
 It begins with the confession and execution of an English murderess and follows the quest of the anatomist, searching for signs of evil within her body, including an aria for the corpse.
 The audience was served food and drink and placed in the balcony, to put it in the position of the 18th-century witnesses to the dissection.
 When the work premiered at LA Opera this June, critics called it a fascinating, grisly, and profound exploration of the nature of evil.
+The original cast recording was released on Cantaloupe Music with Marc Kudisch, Peabody Southwell, Robert Osborne, Timur, International Contemporary Ensemble, and conducted by Christopher Rountree.